By Daniel P. Elkins, Mission and Installation Contracting Command Public Affairs OfficeAugust 22, 2018

 Johnny Lyons, a contract specialist at MICC-Fort Benning, said he converted from a purchase agent to contract specialist in February at the encouragement of his supervisor, Elvira Lenoir, and contracting officer, Shawndra Rhoades.
 Having completed the requisite DAU courses to become a contract specialist, his fiscal 2019 goals include multiple training courses to earn his DAWIA Level I certification leaving only a residency course to earn Level II by December 2019.
 He added that the opportunity to advance in the 1102 career series is also a critical retention tool for the MICC.

 "The conversion from an 1105 to an 1102 played a significant role in staying with the MICC," Lyons said.
-"Not only because of the career progression and advancement opportunities, but also because I have been doing 1102 work since I arrived, so it was my hope to be rewarded or recognized for my efforts by being provided the opportunity to covert."
+"Not only because of the career progression and advancement opportunities, but also because I have been doing 1102 work since I arrived, so it was my hope to be recognized for my efforts by being provided the opportunity to covert."

 Rice agreed that the advancement opportunity played a big factor in remaining at the MICC.